 I've been to Hong Kong 10 times(before it was handed back to China), and always love visiting.
 It has a certain charm to it, a combination of old and new, and I think that's what makes it special.
 You can be surrounded by towering skyscrapers, but take the subway a few stops and you can peruse traditional, bustling markets.
-Aside from the scenery, the food is spectacular. over 7 years ago
+Aside from the scenery, the food is spectacular. almost 10 years ago

 Hong Kong is such a mixture of old and new, east and west - it makes it a fascinating city.
 I would move there in a heartbeat.

 I love the new side of it - the amazing architecture and structures - the HSBC building is simply brilliant, although it does look a bit like a cafe on the main floor!

 And the old side - walk round some of the districts and you will spot the real HK.
 The green parks mixed in with all the chaos, people doing Tai Chi first thing in the morning, take the Star Ferry and look back at HK, or, for a real change, go to Lama Island.